gioannides/HCR/README.md

 ## Repo structure

 - id_verification - contains files used for id_detection and verification for Imperial College student IDs
-- kinova_nav - contatins files for controlling the kinova arm: nav.py contains the ros_kortex python API implemnation and navigate2.py the latest MoveIt! implementation
+- kinova_nav - contains files for controlling the kinova arm: nav.py contains the ros_kortex python API implemnation and navigate2.py the latest MoveIt! implementation
 - master - contains the ros launch file used for most packages
 - nao_scripts - contains the file used to control the NAO
 - obj_dt - contains the object detection algorithm that return the coordinates of the closest bottle